MiguelSHorta/TorMarker/README.md

 There are two ways to run this component:
 <ol>
 <li> Since it is setup as a Java project it can be compiled and run in any Java IDE (it was implemented originally in IntelliJ).
 To run this component just open as a new Maven project in your preferred Java IDE and execute.
-If confronted by the error "error: release version 6 not supported" just alter the Java Compiler target bytecode to version 8.

 <li> It can also be executed as a Jar file.
 Just run the file present in "out\artifacts\Client_jar" as a Java Jar file.
 Keep in mind this component was originally implemented using Java JDK 17.0.1.

 </ol>

+Some of the more frequent errors found when running this component were: "error: release version 6 not supported" just alter the Java Compiler target bytecode to version 8; errors related to the Ncap library were solved through the following [thread](https://github.com/kaitoy/pcap4j/issues/203).

 ### Detector